graphitemaster/neothyne/docs/DEVELOPERS.md

 found in `u_traits.h` and `u_algorithm.h` respectively.
 Miscellaneous utilites can be found in `u_misc.h`.

+## Strings
+String in Neothyne are allocated using a special string heap with a fixed size.
+A custom allocator is used for allocating strings which allocates from this fixed size heap.
+The allocation strategy is buddy allocation and will always make blocks of memory for strings of size 8, 16, 32, 64, 128, 256, ...

 ## Shaders

 Shaders in Neothyne are written in GLSL with a bit of syntax sugar.